beginning of content

 How is testicular cancer diagnosed?

-If you find a lump on your testicle or have any other symptoms of testicular cancer, see your doctor.
-They will ask about your symptoms and examine your testicles.
+To diagnose testicular cancer, your doctor will ask about your symptoms and examine your testicles.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.